allianz/ng-aquila/projects/ng-aquila/src/formfield/formfield.md

 import { NxInputModule } from '@aposin/ng-aquila/input';
 ```

-You can import this Formfield module only, but you are required to pass in a [nxInput](./documentation/input/overview) control.
-So don't try using this import alone.
+---

+Alternatively you could import NxFormfieldModule, but in this case you are required to also add an [nxInput](./documentation/input/overview) control to the html template, like in the Basic Example below.

 ```ts
 import { NxFormfieldModule } from '@aposin/ng-aquila/formfield';